• Skip to main content

 • Soak the vermicelli in freshly boiled hot water as per packet instructions (I soaked mine for about 5 minutes), drain and rinse under cold water.
 Set aside.

-• Steam or boil the broccoli in a small amount of water for a few minutes (2-4) until tender but still retaining some crunch and vibrant green colour (don't overcook the florets).
+• Steam or boil the broccoli in a small amount of water for a few minutes (2-4) until tender but still retaining some crunch and vibrant green colour (do not overcook the florets).
 Drain and rinse under cold water.

 • Combine all the dressing ingredients and stir thoroughly.